brilliant-ember/secure-symmetric-channel-communication/README.md

 ## How to run the program
-run go run main.go
+- run `go run ./cmd`
-open frontend.html in your browser you should see messeges being printed to both the browser console and the server terminal. this are the encrypted/decrypted messages.
+- open frontend.html with your internet browser
+- you should see messeges being printed to both the browser's console and the server terminal. this are the encrypted/decrypted messages.

 ## Why is this api secure?